-In case of certain missing admission requirements because for example, the timing of your graduation from your current program, or results of the English proficiency test.
+In case of certain missing admission requirements because, for example, the timing of your graduation from your current program.

 - You will receive a conditional admission letter that will state what you need to do to turn your conditional admission into unconditional admission and by which deadline.

 - One of the conditions will also be that you complete the next phase: matching.